dethspikee/onfido-release-parser/README.md

 ```python
 python3 rparser.py | grep -i <keyword> -A 10 -B 10
 ```
-### rparser can be used as a executable
+### rparser can be used as an executable
 1. Correct shebang if needed
-2. Assert execetuble permissions are granted
+2. Assert executable permissions are granted
 3. (optional) Place rparser in your PATH

 Same commands apply: